306th Strategic Wing: B-47 Stratojet era

-The wing activated as the 306th Bombardment Wing, Medium on 1 September 1950 at MacDill AFB, Florida.
+The wing activated as the 306th Bombardment Wing, Medium on 1 September 1950 at MacDill Air Force Base, Florida.
 Upon activation, the 306th Bombardment Group, already stationed at MacDill, was assigned as its operational component, but four months later the group's flying squadrons were attached directly to the wing after and it became a paper organization.
-The wing was initially equipped with Boeing B-29 Superfortresses and acted as SAC's B-29 crew training organization.
-In 1951, the 306th received some B-50A Superfortresses from the 43d Bombardment Wing at Davis–Monthan AFB, Arizona to supplement the B-29s but used them for non-operational training flights.
+The wing was initially equipped with Boeing B-29 Superfortresses and acted as Strategic Air Command (SAC)'s B-29 crew training organization.
+In 1951, the 306th received some Boeing B-50A Superfortresses from the 43d Bombardment Wing at Davis–Monthan Air Force Base, Arizona to supplement the B-29s but used them for non-operational training flights.

 The wing began upgrading to the jet age with the arrival of the new Boeing B-47A Stratojet swept-wing medium bomber.
 The B-47As, however, were essentially identical to the XB-47 prototype tested by Air Materiel Command and were intended to act as training aircraft to prepare future B-47B crews.
 The B-47As were not considered combat ready, since most of them were unarmed and were initially without almost any of their vital electronic components.
 Deliveries of the B-47A to the USAF began in December 1950, and the aircraft entered service in May 1951 with the wing at MacDill.
-On 19 November 1951, the 306 BMW received its first operational Boeing B-47B and christened it "The Real McCoy" in honor of Colonel Michael N. W. McCoy, the 306th's wing commander, who flew it from the Boeing Wichita plant to MacDill AFB.
+On 19 November 1951, the 306th received its first operational Boeing B-47B and christened it "The Real McCoy" in honor of Colonel Michael N. W. McCoy, the 306th's wing commander, who flew it from the Boeing Wichita plant to MacDill.